pa2si/tortuga-storytelling/README.md

-v 1.0.18
+v 1.0.19

 What's new:

-- NEXT_PUBLIC_BASE_URL and fallback updated "env. file and layout.js" to the actual domain!
-- i just cause a redeply with this
+- single Event Page has now a share button
+- og Graph and tiwtter added to single event dynamic route
+- onloading replaced with onLoad in Image component for single event

 Done: